2026 Symposium Speakers

 Sessions:

-Breathing New Life into Wine: Redox Potential Management During Fermentation (includes tasting)
+Breathing New Life into Wine: Redox Potential Management during Fermentation (includes tasting)

 Dr. Laura Catena